zubyogbu/CSC258-Project/README.md

 .data
+dummy_var: .space 500000   # Reserve 50000 bytes for the dummy variable (adjust size as needed)
 displayaddress:     .word       0x10008000
 Board: .half 0:128      # array of 128 half words (8 bits) used for storing the board.
 X,Y position 0,0
                         # is element 0.
 Y incemets every 8 words (8*8 = 64 bits).
 The top left part of the